MaelkMark/currconv/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Find out if the functionality is already covered, maybe by an individual [configuration](#configuration).
+- Check the [currently working on](README.md#currently-working-on) section to see if we are already working on this functionality.
 - Perform a [search](https://github.com/MaelkMark/currconv/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 ### How Do I Submit a Good Enhancement Suggestion?